-Due to the overwhelming amount of time it takes to coach a successful team and run a successful program, I've created the Coaching Lab.
+Due to the overwhelming amount of time it takes to coach a successful team and run a successful program, I've created the Championship Coaches Group.
 This means you don't have to spend hours searching the internet for resources any longer.
-You'll gain access to thousands of video and pdf resources in the Coaching Library, Coaching Courses, and Coach's Corner sections.
-You'll also have access to a Private Coaches Community and me, through Ask Coach.
+You'll have a group of coaches to chat with and you have access to The Vault which consists of the Coaching Library, Youth Library, Coaching Courses, and Drill Vault.
+You'll also have access to a Private Coaches Community.
 No more waiting for the next coaches clinic, buying DVD's, or searching the internet for hours.

 Your site has been more beneficial than any other resource I have come across in my coaching career. - Coach Tripp, Varsity Basketball Coach, New Buffalo HS, Michigan

 I will say your resource library has been a life-saver for me for sure.
 I'm entering my first year as the Varsity Girls Coach after previously serving as a Varsity Boys Assistant and Middle School Boys Basketball Coach.
 Sliding over that one seat comes with a lot of responsibilities and tasks.
 I appreciate your collection of resources for sure. - Coach Jordan, Alpharetta HS, Georgia

 Discover What It Takes To Be A Successful Coach

 Hi, I'm Coach Matt Dennis, the creator of this website.
 I've put together and organized the resources around becoming a better basketball coach because of my journey and desire to become the very best coach I can.